National

 Um study at the University of Beira Interior published in June, revealed “critical deficiencies” in the labeling of CBD products sold in Portugal.
 Of the 31 samples of products that announced they contained cannabis, “significant discrepancies in the labeling” were found and in most of the products analyzed “the concentrations of cannabinoids were below those announced on the label”, in addition to not containing information about their concentration.

-A few months ago, the Canna Foundation, a Spanish organization dedicated to the study of cannabis, published the results of a study dedicated to analyzing the composition of over-the-counter CBD creams.
-Between 2021 and 2023, they analyzed 15 creams that advertised and said they contained CBD both in pharmacies and specialized stores.
-They carried out blind analyzes and concluded that most products do not specify the percentage of CBD (only 40% do) and of the 6 that declared it, only 1 corresponded with the results obtained.
+A few months ago, the Canna Foundation, a Spanish organization dedicated to the study of cannabis, published the results of a study dedicated to analyzing the composition of over-the-counter CBD creamsBetween 2021 and 2023, researchers analyzed 15 creams that advertised and claimed to contain CBD, both in pharmacies and specialized stores.
+They conducted blind analyses and concluded that most products did not specify the percentage of CBD (only 40% did), and of the 6 that declared it, only 1 matched the results obtained.
 They also concluded that the vast majority contain small or residual amounts of this cannabinoid.
-“In 8 creams, the CBD concentration (mg CBD/mg cream) was extremely low, with concentrations between 0,00 and 0,73 mg CBD/mg cream (which assumes a CBD content of less than 0,073 % by weight/weight in the 8 creams).
-The CBD concentration of the rest (7 creams out of 15) is between 0,17% and 1,11% weight/weight”, says the report.
+"In 8 creams, the concentration of CBD (mg of CBD/mg of cream) was extremely low, with concentrations between 0,00 and 0,73 mg of CBD/mg of cream (which implies a CBD content of less than 0,073% weight/weight in the 8 creams).
+The CBD concentration of the remaining (7 creams out of 15) is between 0,17% and 1,11% weight/weight," the report states.

 In May of this year, a CBD store received a visit from Food and Economic Security Authority (ASAE), which seized 845 units “of foodstuffs, namely gins, biscuits, lollipops, chewing gum, gums, chocolates and teas that contained an unauthorized substance in their composition – cannabidiol (CBD)”.
 The value of the seizure amounted to 1960 Euros.
 A criminal case was opened against the owner “for counterfeit abnormal food and for the addition of an unauthorized substance”.

-At the end of January, another small business owner of a CBD store received a notification from ASAE with a fine relating to a “random inspection” of his online store, due to the information he had in the description of several herbal infusions with hemp. .
-Because he said that plants had certain beneficial properties for health, as seen on so many websites, he was charged with an administrative offense that could range from 1700 to 3 Euros.
+At the end of January, another small business owner, the owner of a CBD shop, received a notification from ASAE (Portuguese Food Safety and Economic Authority) with a fine related to a "random inspection" of his online store, due to the information he included in the descriptions of various herbal infusions containing hemp.
+Because he stated that the plants had certain beneficial health properties, he was fined an infraction that can range from €1700 to €3.
+Keep this in mind.

 Despite health claims, Aldi says products only have “powdered hemp seeds”